 Some of the key considerations for EU rights holders

 Should I file new applications for trade marks & designs in the UK now as well as the EU, or am I spending money I don’t have to?

 It is probably worth parallel filing, rather than going through the cloning process for pending EU applications, which require UKIPO fees as if they were fresh applications.
-No EUTM filed now is going to be granted by 31 January (and therefore give rise to the free clones available for the granted EU registrations).
-Separate national UK applications filed now may prove unnecessary if there is a deal and a transition period moving the effective Brexit date further into the future, but the UK fees are not that significant anyway and it removes the uncertainty and the potential delays in processing of the cloned UK rights.
+It is unlikely that an EUTM application filed now is going to be granted by 31 December 2020 (and therefore give rise to the free clones available for the granted EU registrations).
+The UK fees are not that significant anyway and filing a UK application now removes the uncertainty and the potential delays associated with processing of the cloned UK rights.

 If my portfolio is UK-heavy, what can I do to shore up protection against third party applications filed in the EU?

 Post-Brexit, you can’t use a UK TM to oppose a third party trying to secure protection in the EU (which now excludes the UK).
 Unregistered rights in the EU vary.
 It might not be a bad idea to consider filing EUTMs for important marks.
 There is no requirement to have an intention to use the mark in the EU at the filing date.